AsherTeo/Airbnb-Price-Prediction-/README.md

 Convert all features to text - Numerical and categorical features are converted into a textual representation.
 Eg:

-"The space is separated from the living room by a screen.
+> The space is separated from the living room by a screen.
 However it is as big as a bedroom and has a 'window' (actually it's a door) towards the balcony (east-facing).
 There are a desk, a chair, a lamp, a double size mattress & a portable wardrobe.
 You will have two flat mates in their 20s and a bunny pet to keep you company.
 Please NOTE that the living room are affected by NOISE and SMELL from cooking.
 [SEP] Unknown [SEP] This Airbnb offers amenities such as: hair_dryer, shampoo, heating, and smoking_allowed.
 It accommodates to 2 guests, with 2 bedrooms, 2 bathrooms, and 2 beds.
 The cleaning fee costs $11.0.
 Available for 0 days in the last 30 days and 0 days in the last year.
-19 review."
+19 review.

 bert-base-multilingual-cased